weather365

 Share:

-A massive California wildfire, named the Gifford Fire, is threatening more than 800 structures and has already injured three people as it tears through Los Padres National Forest in central California.
+A massive California wildfire, named the Gifford Fire, is threatening more than 800 structures and has resulted in three reported injuries as it spreads through Los Padres National Forest in central California.

 A massive California wildfire